Huawei-PTLab/Theater/Docs/Design.md

 Because Swift's RC mechanism, we should carefully design the reference relationships to prevent reference cycle.

+The ownership relationship.

+* Without any external references.
+  * root/ActorCell's children owns Child's actorRef
+  * Child actorRef owns the actor
+  * If the the actorRef is shared to someone.

 ```
 Actor -> .context/unowned  -> ActorCell
       <-  .actor/optional Strong <-